ubergesundheit/dialogmap/INSTALL.md

 # Installation

+You should have cloned the repository and installed most of the dependencies (No need for a running postgres server or postgis. e.g. only run `bundle`)

 #### Provisioning (prepare your server)
   * copy your ssh key to your host
     - `ssh-copy-id -i ~/.ssh/id_rsa.pub user@host`